 Cable signal inference is a pretty common interference that also affects HDMI cables.
 This should, however, not scare you from bundling up your HDMI with other cables.
 Ensure the cables are shielded and insulated to minimize any chances of interference.

 As for the power cable being adjacent to the HDMI cord, there is no cause for alarm.
 It’s safe to bundle them up.
-However, it’s best to keep the high voltage cables separate from low voltage cables.
+However, it’s best to keep the high-voltage cables separate from the low-voltage cables.